Keshvadi/linux/Basic Commands/navigation.md

 ---

-Mastering these navigation commands helps you traverse through directories seamlessly within the Linux system (particularly important when working with a remote system).
+Mastering these navigation commands helps you traverse directories within the Linux system seamlessly, which is particularly important when working with a remote system.

 <!-- to-do
 - add tree command